wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * All users that are logged in Wazo must logout and log back in, to apply the change of authorizations names (ACL).

-* The following client python have been renamed.If you were using the old one in your python code you should use the new one.
+* The following python clients have been renamed.
+If you were using the old one in your python code you should use the new one.

   * ``xivo-agentd-client`` to ``wazo-agentd-client``